Glossary of Venetian terms

 Salizada

-A salizada is a Venetian road, among the earliest to be paved in the Middle Ages, most likely because they were muddy.
+A salizada is a Venetian road, among the earliest to be paved in the Middle Ages, most likely because they were muddy

 Savi agli ordini

-The Savi agli ordini were originally entrusted with matters of the navy and the Stato da Mar, but later it became an entry-level position for young noblemen starting their political career.
+The Savi agli ordini were originally entrusted with matters of the navy and the Stato da Mar, but later it became an entry-level position for young noblemen starting their political career

 Savi di Terra Ferma

-The Savi di Terra Ferma were after 1519 generally in charge of the economic and administrative sides of military matters in the Stato di Terra Ferma.
+The Savi di Terra Ferma were after 1519 generally in charge of the economic and administrative sides of military matters in the Stato di Terra Ferma

-Savi Grandi
+Savi Grandi (or Savi del Consiglio)

 The Savi Grandi or Savi del Consiglio were a group of sages closely associated with the Doge and the Signoria